 The skewers are often brushed with yakitori sauce – a.k.a tare (a combination of soy sauce, sugar, sake, and mirin) during the grilling process to build layers of flavor.
 This creates a perfect balance of char, sweetness, and umami.

 You can find the flavorful dish everywhere in Japan, from street food vendors to small shops to izakayas (Japanese pubs) to restaurants.
-Japanese also use the dish as main toppings for donburi dishes (yakitori don).
+The Japanese also use the dish as a main topping for donburi dishes (yakitori don).
+What surprised me was that they use almost every part of the chicken to make yakitori.

 Here is how to make DIY yakitori grill indoor: